 Horse’s voice died as the crowd began to sing louder and the first ranks began to pop like seeds in a pan.
 Beams sizzled and sliced, but it didn’t stop the men and women pushing from behind as the refugees tore a hole in the fence with their bodies – only the Mill’s drones arriving did that.

 ‘Hurry,’ Horse stopped, and looked over the heads of the kids clambering across the charred corpses of their parents.
 He could see the damage being done to the people at the front way too clearly for his liking, ‘For god’s sake.’

-Horse couldn’t help breathing a little easier, anything was better than watching another hundred wailing figures get their faces crisped like butter frying in a pan.
+Horse couldn’t help breathing a little easier, anything was better than watching another hundred wailing figures get crisped like butter frying in a pan.

 He jumped into the cab and drove as close as he could without attracting attention from the copters overhead.
 The drones wanted a kill count in Mexican flesh not what was nominally Mill hardware.
 Horse scraped at the bar code tatoo’d on his forearm.
 Back when the fence had first been built they’d tried driving through, until what it cost in equipment made them stop.
 No matter how much explosives you used no one ever got more than a few feet the other side.
 He revved the engine as the first kids ran toward him.

 ‘Get up here now.’